secretstartups/handbook/support/internal-support/index.html.md

 #### My customer is having trouble applying their GitLab.com subscription

-The customer has more than likely run into an issue during the purchase process or is unaware of how to apply their subscription to their group.
+The customer has more than likely run into an issue during the purchase process, or is unaware how to apply their subscription to their group.
 The following documentation outlines how to subscribe to GitLab.com, link your GitLab.com account to the [CustomersDot](https://customers.gitlab.com), and apply that subscription to their group.

 - [Obtain a GitLab Subscription](https://docs.gitlab.com/ee/subscriptions/#obtain-a-gitlab-subscription)
 - [Manage Your GitLab Account](https://docs.gitlab.com/ee/subscriptions/#manage-your-gitlab-account)